Board of Trustees

 Allan D. Benoit, Winnipeg, Manitoba

-Appointed as a Trustee of the Board of Trustees on March 5, 2009.
+Appointed as a Trustee of the Board of Trustees on March 5, 2009; reappointed for a second term, effective June 6, 2013.

 Allan Benoit holds Masters’ Degrees in Natural Resources Management and Architecture from the University of Manitoba.
 Mr. Benoit is the owner and Principal of Ahtikaki Consulting Inc., a community development consulting firm for cultural and economic initiatives in Manitoba.
 Mr. Benoit served as the Coordinator for the Red River Cart Journey (North American Indigenous Games).
 He also served as Senior Architectural Designer in Toronto, Chairperson for the St. Norbert Parish Métis Council, and as a member of the Métis National Museum Steering Committee in Winnipeg.Top